owl-project/owl/README.md

 v0.7.x - Unifiction of ng and ll APIs into one single owl API
 ----------------------------------------------------------------------

+*v0.7.3*: performance "guiding"

+- OWL no longer allows for tracing directly into BLASes ... this is highly discouraged in the driver, so better to just disallow it.

 *v0.7.3*: bug hotfix

 - hotfix for bug introduced when auto-freeing of device memory, which